vstconsulting/vstutils/doc/Functions.rst

     obj: parent object

-    constructor: not required
+    constructor: constructor of object, not required

-Description: return new object that have propertiest and functions of parent object
+Description: return new object that have properties and functions of parent object

 hidemodal()
 """""""""""""""""""""""